AleoNet/ARCs/arc-0000/README.md

 <-- Include process diagrams. -->

-## Dependencies

-This section should list the affected products, projects, and repositories that either directly or indirectly are affected by this ARC proposal.

-<-- Will this affect the Aleo PM, Aleo Explorer, or Aleo Studio? -->

-<-- Will this affect Aleo, Leo, snarkOS, snarkVM, or any other repositories? -->

-## Backwards Compatibility

-This section should cover any and all backwards incompatibility risks, along with their severity.

-<-- List all backwards incompatibilities and their severity. -->

-<-- How will the backwards incompatibilities be resolved? -->

-## Test Cases
+### Test Cases

-This section should introduce any and all critical test cases that need to be considered for a reference implementation.
+This section should introduce any and all critical test cases that need to be considered for the specification.

 <-- Provide any test vectors that should be included in unit and/or integration tests. -->